 Like Lewis however, the women of the Harlem Renaissance faced prejudices of both race and sex.
 They braved not only the ongoing hostile racist environment of exclusion and suppression but also the challenge of gaining independence as women to pursue their artistic goals.

 The racial and gendered prejudices of the institutions of the art and outside world challenged the ambitions of artists such as Lois Mailou Jones.
 While living in North Carolina, for example, the artist was subject to the humiliation of segregation, forcing her to move north.
-Despite such indignities, Jones eventually studied art abroad, became a highly influential, internationally exhibited artist and educator during the Harlem Renaissance and later became Professor of design at Howard University in Washington, D.C.
+Despite the racist injustices she endured, Jones eventually studied art abroad, becoming a highly influential, internationally exhibited artist and educator during the Harlem Renaissance.
+She later became Professor of design at Howard University in Washington, D.C.

 Like Jones, Augusta Savage also became influential in the movement.
 When struggling with poverty, the Harlem community, including African-American women’s groups, fund raised to send the artist to Paris to study.
 Later, in 1934, Savage became the first African-American artist to be elected to the National Association of Women Painters and Sculptors.

-In turn, such women artists’ talent and creative persistence in the face of adversity, aided in forging the idea of the “New Negro Woman”, a complex cultural identity for African-American females based on intellect and creativity.
+In turn, such artists’ talent and creative persistence in the face of adversity aided in forging the idea of the “New Negro Woman”, a complex cultural identity for African-American females based on intellect and creativity.

-This was an early voice for the civil rights and intellectual role of black women in both the art world and wider society.
+This was an early voice for the civil rights movement and the creation of an intellectual role for black women in both the arts and wider society.